4 Things About Lab Relocation You Need To Know

 1. You Need to Follow Regulations

-When moving a laboratory, an important consideration is that all transport regulations are met.
+During lab relocation, an important consideration is that all transport regulations are met.
 Depending on what type of material you move and the origin and destination, lab moves (movers) may need to align with EPA, OSHA, DOT, FDA, IATA, and local or facility regulations.
 It is essential to contact all involved regulatory bodies when planning a move.
 Hiring a professional lab relocation coordinator can help ensure that all regulations are met, preventing any accidental legal issues that can result in fines and or interfere with the move.

 2. Hazardous Materials Have Their Own Set of Regulations